BastiK437/Decision_Maker/README.md

 # Decision_Maker

-Discord Bot, keep playing or go to bed decision helper
+Discord Bot.
+It helps you to decide wheter you should go to bed or keep playing one more game.
+It also helps you to decide wheter you should drink another beer or not.